MobileTeleSystems/horizon/CONTRIBUTING.rst

 Review process
 --------------

-Please create a new Jira issue for any significant changes and enhancements that you wish to make.
+Please create a new GitHub issue for any significant changes and enhancements that you wish to make.
 Provide the feature you would like to see, why you need it, and how it will work.
 Discuss your ideas transparently and get community feedback before proceeding.

-Significant Changes that you wish to contribute to the project should be discussed first in a Jira issue that clearly outlines the changes and benefits of the feature.
+Significant Changes that you wish to contribute to the project should be discussed first in a GitHub issue that clearly outlines the changes and benefits of the feature.

-Small Changes can directly be crafted and submitted to the Gitlab Repository as a Merge Request.
+Small Changes can directly be crafted and submitted to the GitHub Repository as a Pull Request.

-Create merge request
+Create pull request
 ~~~~~~~~~~~~~~~~~~~~

 Commit your changes: